The School of Archaeology, Geography and Environmental Science

 School Director of Teaching and Learning: Dr Alan Howard

-Associate Professor in Environmental Science: Dr Liz Shaw
+Associate Professor in Environmental Science: Professor Liz Shaw

 Associate Professor in Geography: Dr Hilary Geoghegan